RyanAlbertson/Algorithm_Visualizer/README.md

  significant consideration, but we will disregard it for this software.
  To learn a some more about graph terminology, [click here.](http://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/Graphs.html)

-> Example of a graph.
+> Example of a graph
 > <img src="./media/sampleGraph.PNG" width=800>